jpontdia/common-parent-pom/README.md

    </servers>
 ```

-A complete example of the settings file is provided in the repository, and the file name is settings-maven.xml
+A complete example of the settings file is provided in the repository, and the file name is settings-example.xml

 **Connected App**